Blog Submission Guidelines

 - Expect a response from us within 30 days of submission – we’ll let you know if your article has been accepted, if it requires additional edits from you, or if we won’t be publishing it at this time.
 All editor decisions are final.

-When we’ve scheduled your article for publication, we’ll give the link for where to find it.
+When we’ve scheduled your article for publication, we’ll give you the link for where to find it.
 We encourage you to promote your post on your social channels, and add it to your TakeLessons profile so potential students can see it!

 **Please keep in mind that submitting an article does not guarantee payment.
 Acceptance is determined by the subject covered in the article, the overall quality of the article, and the number of submissions we receive.
 You must have a live profile on TakeLessons.com to be eligible for payment.
 Priority will be given to those who cover the topics listed here.
 Questions?
 Email us at firstname.lastname@example.org.